 In 1956, the American Medical Association ordered that doctors could no longer diagnose paralysis as polio – it had to be called ‘acute flaccid paralysis’.
 This reduced polio statistics dramatically and gave the appearance that the vaccine programme had succeeded, when really the definition of the disease had just changed.

-There is no convincing evidence of polio as a contagious viral disease.
-Naturally occurring polio is all but obsolete in the modern world and the only ‘polio’ we see nowadays is vaccine-induced, courtesy of immunisation programmes run by the World Health Organisation.
+So-called naturally occurring polio is all but obsolete in the modern world and it didn't disappear because of a vaccine.
+The only ‘polio’ we see nowadays is vaccine-induced, courtesy of immunisation programmes run by the World Health Organisation.

 The answer may lie in the criminal deceptions peddled by medical-industrial-pharmaceutical cartels that control the narrative of disease in order to sustain their gravy train of ill-gotten gain.
 A customer cured is a customer lost and there is no profit to be made from a healthy population.

-© Louize Small, March 2022.
+© Louize Small, March 2022

 All Rights Reserved.